cx-cloud-101/speedtest-workshop/gcp/love-the-smell-of-http.md

 3. Generate project and unzip the downloaded archive.
 Copy the unzipped `api` folder (whole folder) into your git repo folder.

-4. Open IntelliJ, click "Open", and select your git repo folder, containing the unzipped files. \
+4. Open IntelliJ, click "Open", locate your git repo folder, and select the api folder with your unzipped files. \
     ![](images/open-project.png)